SweetForest/LazyVPMPackageTemplate/README.md

 ## 🛠️ Updating the VPM Workflow

+If you haven't created your VPM yet, you can generate it from the following template: [VRChat Community Template Package Listing](https://github.com/vrchat-community/template-package-listing).

 To set up the workflow for updating the VPM:

 1. **Generate Personal Access Token**: